LEDThereBeLight/intuitive-coding/_posts/2015-01-07-defining-functions.md

 ### Types

-A **type** is a category that we decide a value falls into.
+A **type** is a category that we decide a value, like a variable, falls into.
 Each type has a name, and we always capitalize their names to make it easier to tell them apart from other kinds of words, like functions.

 There are lots of different types.